 A needle is put into the cyst to drain the fluid.

-A steroid solution is injected into the cyst, which is usually done after the cyst is drained.
+A steroid solution is injected into the cyst.
+This is usually done after the cyst is drained.

 The cyst can be surgically removed.
 This is done when they are large and unsightly or painful.
 Cysts may return even after surgery.

 Last reviewed June 2013 by Brian Randall, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.